dj-io/blu/blu-cli/README.md

   </a>
 </p>

-Sunday CLI is an, AI Powered, command-line interface designed to streamline the SDLC by automating project workflows.
+BLU CLI is an, AI Powered, command-line interface designed to streamline the SDLC by automating project workflows.
 Includes automations for source control, CI/CD, ticket and documentation generation, and other processes.

 This tool simplifies tasks like managing source control repositories i.e Github, CI/CD i.e github actions, Project management workflows and more, allowing teams to focus on building and delivering software efficiently.